 When the sweet tooth calls, it's hard not to answer.
 But instead of reaching for a slice of chocolate cake or a sugar-bomb coffee drink, go for something more reasonable.
 There are plenty of healthier sweeteners available — honey, agave syrup and coconut sugar are some of our favorites — but date syrup has surpassed them all as the new "it" sweetener.

 One of our very favorite thing about summer is the fresh produce we get to shop for at our local farmers' market.
 We love taking it slow, winding up and down the aisles to inspect everything and getting totally inspired (and hungry!).
 Market shopping is also a prime chance to chat it up with the wonderful farmers who know our food better than anyone else.
 These five questions are a great place to start:

 Imagine a cake that's perfectly moist, delightfully fluffy and packed with chocolate flavor.
-Now what if we told you that you could make that cake without any dairy or eggs?
-We wouldn't blame you for doubting us.
-But that's the reality of this to-die-for chocolate cake recipe from Joshua John Russell (the star of our very own Man About Cake series (and our new Man About Bake show).
+Now what if we told you that cake was made without any dairy or eggs?
+We wouldn't blame you for doubting us, but that's the reality of this to-die-for vegan chocolate cake recipe from Joshua John Russell, star of our super-popular Man About Cake series (and our new Man About Bake show).

 When it comes to baking, it’s all about the butter, right?
 That’s why you might be surprised to learn that Bluprint’s own Man About Cake, Joshua John Russell, has been living dairy-free for more than 10 years, ever since he learned that both the lactose (sugar) and casein (protein) in milk don’t agree with him.
 According to JJR, you can make just about anything without dairy, and he promises you can’t tell the difference.
 All it takes is willingness to embrace a little trial and error.
 Here's how!